Skip to main content

 Spinal alignment support

-Our testers laid down with the pillow on their backs, sides, and stomachs, which are the three main ways that people tend to sleep.
+Our testers lay down with the pillow on their backs, sides, and stomachs, which are the three main ways that people tend to sleep.
 We measured how aligned our necks, shoulders, and spines were in the different positions, making note of any pressure points or sinking sensations.

 Pressure relief